-Our father would bring us chocolate bars.
-He would drive us to the lake after work for a
+Our father used to bring us chocolate bars.
+He often drove us to the lake after work for a

-quick evening picnic or, later, for a vacation week of fishing and swimming under the summer sun.
+quick evening picnic or, in later years, to a vacation week of fishing and swimming under the summer sun.
 He introduced my brothers and me to the Rochester Red Wings where the excitement of the crowd, the fresh greens of the baseball field, the timbre of the old organ and the fragrance of popcorn wove themselves into our nervous systems and our happy memories.
-Afterwards there would be chocolate sodas for all at the local ice cream parlor.
-On Saturdays he would load us into our family’s battered white Ford for our weekly excursion to Front Street where the smells of cheese, sausage and wandering chickens scratching in sawdust would accompany our shopping among the old Polish and Italian storefronts.
+Afterwards there were chocolate sodas for all at the local ice cream parlor.
+On Saturdays he loaded us into our family’s battered white Ford for our weekly excursion to Front Street where the smells of cheese, sausage and chickens scratching the sawdust accompanied our wanderings among the old Polish and Italian storefronts.
 Our father brought so many moments of nourishment, sweetness and care into our world.

 Interspersed with the chocolates and ice cream, the picnics and swimming and baseball, our very same father would, from time to unpredictable time, have passionate and often violent outbursts of rage, followed by arctic silences that could last for days.
 Each of us, terrified, would endure assault and then retreat into frozen isolation, brokenness, and our own unique and reactive versions of that same rage.

 These early experiences from infancy onward, laid down patterns of perception and story, interpretation of self and other that began to program the functioning of my body, my images, dreams and language, my mental thoughts and emotions and my social expectations and relationships.
 My developing brain insisted on knowing: was our father an ally who could offer guidance and refuge?
 Or was he – were all adults – unpredictable and menacing beings from whom I should steer clear?